How to Stop Oscar Fish Aggression?

 Picking the Right Fish

-Although you can keep other fish with Oscars, yet it is important to understand that if a fish can fit into an Oscar’s mouth; it will!
+While you can house other fish with Oscars, it’s important to remember if a fish can fit into an Oscar’s mouth, it may become a meal!

 Finding the Right Tank Size